Booking a band for your wedding

 * Public Liability!
 Make your entertainer has this, most venues will stipulate that entertainers have this before performing.
 All reputable bands and DJs will be able to provide this no problem.

 * Questions.
-Ask your band or DJ lots of them them!
+When booking a band for your wedding ask lots of them them!
 Often this is the first time you will be booking entertainment, experienced acts understand this and will be happy to help.
+We have a FAQ page.

 * Requests.
 Don’t be afraid to ask for your band or DJ to play some of your favourites.
-Don’t dictate the entire song list though, the band really does knows best.
+Try not to dictate the entire song list though, as the band may know best what works with them

 * Something for everyone.
-Make sure the band or DJ perform music which suits all the age groups.
+When booking a band for your wedding make sure the band or DJ perform music which suits all the age groups.
 Have lots of children at your wedding?
 Let your band know as some bands may be able to offer something extra to help keep them entertained.
 Remember the older guests too.

 * Testimonials, a good band or DJ will have lots of these from a range of high quality venues and clients, do ask to see them!

-* Upstairs.
-Let your entertainer know if they will be performing upstairs (or indeed downstairs) as they may need to bring an extra pair of hands and arrive a little earlier in order set up on time.
+* Upstairs. booking a band for your wedding let your entertainer know if they will be performing upstairs (or indeed downstairs) as they may need to bring an extra pair of hands and arrive a little earlier in order set up on time.
 The more information a band has about the day, the better.

 * Venue.
 Depending on location, your band may be able to view your venue before the big day which really helps, allowing them to see where to load in and where they are performing ensuring things to run smoothly on the night.

-* Water.
-Make sure your entertainers have access to lots of this.
+* Water. booking a band for your wedding make sure your entertainers have access to lots of this.
 They may have travelled a long way to be there, so refreshments and snacks will definitely be appreciated on the night especially as there might be long queues at the bar.
 Summer weddings can be hot too so keep them hydrated!

 * eXperience makes all the difference, has your band or DJ got an impressive CV?